fiza-aslam/fiza-aslam.github.io/README.md

 Bellabeat is a high tech manufacturer focused on health products for women.
 As of now, Bellabeat is a small company which would like to to grow in the smart device market.
 The CEO believes that analyzing smart device data will allow the company to exploit opportunities to grow in a market where technology is always evolving.
 Therefore, our team has been asked to analyze smart device data to see how consumers are using their smart devices, and to provide high level reconmendations for Bellabeats marketing strategy.

 ## 1. Ask
-Business Task: Analyze smart device useage data to see how consumers use non-Bellabeat products.
+Business Task: Analyze smart device usage data to see how consumers use non-Bellabeat products.
 Finalize insights into a report of analysis conducted and presentation on how Bellabeat should proceed with their products and marketing strategies.

 Key stakeholders: women who use health products, Urska (CEO of Bellabeat), Sando (cofounder), executive team, Bellabeat marketing team, team of data analysts.